Sivhaun/Alexa-recruiting-skill/README.md

 # GiveMeTendies
-Alexa skill to find the nearest location of tendies based on fast food restaurant of your choice
+Alexa, Alexa, give me tendies.
+May she be skillful, and locate them quickly.
+I utter my favorite rapid meal respite, and you return to me the location of my present.